 This is also the perfect time of year for a walking tour.
 There are lots to choose from including haunted tours, gay history tours, and architecture tours.
-The Twirl Gay Walking Tour is a must-do.
 For something a little different, take the ferry to Algiers for some incredible views of the French Quarter from across the river.

 2. LGBTQ Halloween Weekend

-One of the 5 major gay holidays in the city, this year’s “gay Halloween” is taking place a week earlier than normal.
-These events raise money for a local HIV/AIDS assisted-living home and take place October 21-22.
+One of the 5 major gay holidays in the city, this year’s “gay Halloween” is from October 25-27.
+These events raise money for a local HIV/AIDS assisted-living home called Project Lazarus.
 Expect a fun crowd of locals and visitors from all over the country all dressed up and ready to play.
 More information about the events and costume theme can be found here.
-Find other Halloween-related events here.
+You can find other Halloween-related events here.

-Typically the LGBT Halloween events conflict with this weekend, but not this year!
 Music, costumes, rides, art exhibits, and more create the closest thing New Orleans has to Burning Man (sans the dust).
 Expect to find a fun, mixed crowd of music and culture lovers from all over the world.
 Outside of the festival, there will be events happening all over the city.
-Voodoo Music + Arts Experience, October 27-29 in City Park
+Headliners this year include Kendrick Lamar, the Foo Fighters, and the Killers.
+Voodoo Music + Arts Experience, October 25-27 in City Park